conda-incubator/conda-store/docs/contributing.md

 [`tests/assets/conda_store_config.py`](https://github.com/Quansight/conda-store/blob/main/tests/assets/conda_store_config.py)
 for a full example.

-### Workers and Server
+### Workers and server

-Conda-Store can be broken into two components.
+conda-store can be broken into two components.
 The workers which have the following responsibilities:
  - build Conda environments from Conda `environment.yaml` specifications
  - build Conda pack archives